A Generalized Block Circulant Preconditioner for Crank-Nicolson All-at-Once Systems with Applications to Option Pricing PDEs: Convergence rate of the preconditioned GMRES method

-where $\kappa(\mathcal{S}):=\|\mathcal{S}\|_2\|\mathcal{S}^{-1}\|_2$ represents the spectral condition number of the eigenvector matrix $\mathcal{S}$ and $\sigma(\mathcal{P}^{-1}_{\alpha}\mathcal{M})$ is explicitly given in \Cref{th3.1}.
-In particular, this bound implies that a well clustered spectrum away from zero will probably yield a fast convergence rate if $\kappa(\mathcal{S})$ is not very large.
-According to the arguments in \cite[Theorem 3]{McDonald18}, we verified that $\mathcal{P}^{-1}_{\alpha}\mathcal{M}$ is diagonalizable.
-Hence, the above convergence bound is indeed applicable.
-Nevertheless, it is still not easy to estimate $\kappa(\mathcal{S})$, especially when we just make the spatial matrix $A$ fulfill \Cref{assumption1}.
-This phenomenon motivates us to exploit an alternative technique to find a different convergence rate bound, as explained in the next section.
+where $\kappa(\mathcal{S}):=\|\mathcal{S}\|_2\|\mathcal{S}^{-1}\|_2$ denotes the 2-norm condition number of eigenvector matrix $\mathcal{S}$ and $\sigma(\mathcal{P}^{-1}_{\alpha}\mathcal{M})$ is explicitly given in Theorem \ref{th3.1}.
+In particular, this bound indicates that a highly clustered spectrum away from zero will likely give a fast convergence rate if $\kappa(\mathcal{S})$ is not too large.
+Following the arguments in \cite[Theorem 3]{McDonald18}, we have already proven that $\mathcal{P}^{-1}_{\alpha}\mathcal{M}$ is diagonalizable, and hence the above convergence bound is indeed applicable.
+Nevertheless, it is still difficult to estimate $\kappa(\mathcal{S})$, especially when we just make the spatial matrix $A$ fulfill Assumption \ref{assumption1}.
+This phenomenon motivates us to use an alternative approach to obtain a different convergence rate bound, as explained in the next section.

-In fact, for any matrix, $Z\in\mathbb{R}^{n\times n}$, we denote by $\mathcal{H}(Z) = \frac{Z + Z^{\top}}{2}$ the symmetric part of $Z$.
-Considering the convergence bound of preconditioned GMRES \cite{Eisenstat83,Spillane24} for non-symmetric positive definite systems, the relative residual norm estimate can be given as follow:
+In fact, for any matrix $Z\in\mathbb{R}^{n\times n}$, denote $\mathcal{H}(Z) = \frac{Z + Z^{\top}}{2}$ as the symmetric part of $Z$.
+According to the convergence bound of preconditioned restarted GMRES \cite{Eisenstat83,Elman1982phd} for nonsymmetric but positive definite systems, we have the following relative residual norm estimate:

-where we emphasize that achieving such a (possibly nonsharp) convergence rate necessitates the positive definiteness of the symmetric part of the preconditioned matrix, i.e., $\mathcal{H}(\mathcal{P}^{-1}_{\alpha}\mathcal{M})$, which will be shown next.
+where $m$ indicates that GMRES is restarted after every $m$ iterations, and ${\bm r}_m^{(k)}$ is the residual vector after $k$-th restart of the GMRES($m$).
+We highlight that such a (possibly nonsharp) convergence rate requires the symmetric part of the preconditioned matrix (i.e., $\mathcal{H}(\mathcal{P}^{-1}_{\alpha}\mathcal{M})$) to be positive definite, which will be shown in the next context.

 At this stage, since